 - Brian Kellogg, Director of Technology, Infrastructure, and Security, St. Bonaventure University

-Schedule time to speak with an enrollment advisor to learn more about the online Master's in Cybersecurity program at St. Bonaventure University..
+Learn more about the online Master's in Cybersecurity program at St. Bonaventure University.

 Katie Macaluso: I'm sure we'll still have a few more joining us as everyone gets in.
 But I know we have a full presentation planned for today, so I do want to go ahead and get started quickly here.
 I'm Katie.
 Welcome again.
 Thank you for joining us today for our webinar.
 This webinar today is presented by the online graduate cybersecurity programs at St. Bonaventure University.
 Before we jump in, and go ahead and switch to that slide, we do have a few quick housekeeping items.